 - Check Your Custom Content & Apps - Click on each of your Facebook apps and custom content tabs to see what changes need to be made.
 Contact your designer or application creator to see when they can fit your apps and content to the new Facebook Pages layout size.

 On-Going New Facebook Pages Maintenance Plan

-Once you have taken care of the basic housecleaning, you will need to do the following to keep your new Facebook page’s timeline full of activity!
+Once you have taken care of the basic housecleaning, you will need to do the following to keep your new Facebook Page’s timeline full of activity!

-- Use Pins and Highlights – Take advantage of the pinning feature to keep important wall posts up top and the highlighting feature to stretch important content across both columns for maximum impact.
+- Use Pins and Highlights - Take advantage of the pinning feature to keep important wall posts up at the top and the highlighting feature to stretch important content across both columns for maximum impact.

 - Check Notifications & Respond to Messages - Keep an eye on any activity happening on your page and be sure to reply when needed.
 Especially keep tabs on your messages – you might be able to prevent an angry message from going private to public by responding quickly.

-- Do Some Testing – Try new things.
-If you feel like your number of likes are not increasing at a good rate, try a new cover photo or Facebook ad.
+- Do Some Testing - Try new things.
+If you feel like your number of likes is not increasing at a good rate, try a new cover photo or Facebook ad.
 If people don’t seem to be responding to links on your wall, try photos or videos instead.
-Move your tab around to see if you get more traffic on a welcome tab over a Twitter tab.
+Move your tabs around to see if you get more traffic on a welcome tab over a Twitter tab.